-- 1. The program director and selection committee will review all submitted applications to make sure all forms have been received, are properly completed, and minimum requirements met. - 2.
-Students will be selected to enter SRGT 1405/1409/1491based on the GPA, the results of the HESI test, completion of required academic courses, completion of required immunizations (see pg.
-12-13), and completion of criminal background check.
+- 1. The program director and selection committee will review all submitted applications to make sure all forms have been received, are properly completed, and the minimum requirements have been met. - 2.
+Students will be selected to enter SRGT 1405/1409/1491 based on the GPA, the results of the HESI test, completion of required academic courses, completion of required immunizations (see pg.
+12-13), and completion of a criminal background check.
 Students will be ranked accordingly and will be accepted into the program (see admission rank form criteria below). - 3.
 Students will be notified of their acceptance or non-acceptance via email. - 4.
 The admitted candidates will be notified of a mandatory meeting to complete class registration forms and other related forms.
 Students who do not attend the meeting will automatically be disqualified and not allowed into the SRGT courses.